jrm-code-project/table/README.md

 `metadata` _table_\
 Returns a plist associated with the table that can be used for metadata.
 Guaranteed to not be used by the implementation.

+`representation` _table_\
+Returns the underlying representation of the table (an alist, plist, hashtable, or wttree-node).
+Exposes the rep.

 `table/keys` _table_\
 Returns a list of the keys in _table_.
 List structure may be shared, so do not modify it.